Chart Color Schemes

 Population growth drivers in Brompton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Brompton's population is estimated at around 4,036 as of November 2025.
-This reflects an increase of 307 people since the 2021 Census, which reported a population of 3,729.
-The change is inferred from AreaSearch's estimation of the resident population at 3,952 following examination of ABS data released in June 2024 and additional validation of 35 new addresses since the Census date.
-This results in a density ratio of 3,571 persons per square kilometer, placing Brompton in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in 2021, Brompton demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 91.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area around the suburb of Brompton, its population is estimated at around 4,042 as of Feb 2026.
+This reflects an increase of 313 people (8.4%) since the 2021 Census, which reported a population of 3,729 people.
+The change is inferred from the resident population of 3,952, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 36 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,577 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Brompton has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing weighted aggregation from LGA to SA2 levels.
-Anticipating future population dynamics, a significant increase in Brompton is forecasted, with an expected expansion of 1,028 persons to reach approximately 5,064 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 24.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, an above median population growth is projected for statistical areas across the nation, with the suburb of Brompton expected to expand by 1,013 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.8% in total over the 17 years.

 Frequently Asked Questions - Population